miker704/deploying_to_render/README.md

   - If you have code that is DEPENDENT on your platforms url to generate data (i.e. urls, invites, etc)/ execute tasks you will need to do the following:

-  - You must have seperate repos of your application for deployments on aws, heroku or render specifically, you can deploy to all these platforms using one repo if you can right a condtional check for the url for example
+  - You must have seperate repos of your application for deployments on aws, heroku or render specifically, you can deploy to all these platforms using one repo if you can write a condtional check for the url for example

 ```.js